Eddie Yeats

-Edward Jeremy Timothy "Eddie" Yeats is a fictional character from the British ITV soap opera Coronation Street, played by Geoffrey Hughes.
+Eddie Yeats is a fictional character from the British ITV soap opera Coronation Street, played by Geoffrey Hughes.
 He made his first screen appearance on 23 December 1974 and remained a regular until 1983, when Hughes opted to quit.
 However, he reprised his role in November 1987 to facilitate the departure of Jean Alexander as Hilda Ogden.
-Despite numerous attempts from producers to persuade Hughes to reprise the role, he consistently declined, and Hughes' death in 2012 ruled out a return for the character.

 Casting

 Hughes joined the cast of Coronation Street as Eddie in 1974.
 He departed in 1983, but made a brief return in 1987 as part of Hilda Ogden's (Jean Alexander) departure from the show.
 Hughes was approached several times about a return to Coronation Street, but he declined all offers.